 the less likely they are to be overweight as they grow older.
 But many babies fed

-with formula grow up to be adults of healthy weight.
+with formula do grow up to be adults of healthy weight.
 If your child was not breastfed,

-it does not mean that they can't have a healthy weight.
+it doesn't mean that they can't have a healthy weight.
 Talk with your child’s healthcare

 provider if you have concerns.

 Children and teens

 Young people can become obese from poor eating habits and lack of physical activity.
 Genes

 To help prevent obesity in children and teens:

 Don’t just focus on a child's weight.
 Work to change family eating habits and activity

 Be a role model.
 Parents who eat healthy foods and do physical activity set an example.